When a baby is born so are the parents!

 Does this feel right for us?

-Knowing that you are building the foundation of your compass with your partner (if you have one) and your baby will give you direction on how to better navigate the map your baby will reveal as they develop and grow.
-And you will find more confidence and ease as parents.
+Knowing that you are building the foundation of your compass with your partner (if you have one) and your baby will give you direction on how to better navigate the map that will reveal itself as they develop and grow.
+And you will find more confidence and ease together as a family.